FAN RULES PDF

 weigh-in bag.
 The winning team is determined by the day’s heaviest catch.
 For

-each qualifying tournament in the series, prizes will be awarded to the top 6
+each qualifying tournament in the series, prizes will be awarded at 1place per 10 teams

-places and big bass, plus points will be recorded as follows to each individual
+participating and one big bass, plus points will be recorded as follows to each individual

 angler of each team: